microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 	![Repeat Steps.](media/report-5.png)

-51. After disabling ‘Display title and subtitle’ for all images, **resize** and **rearrange** the top images tiles as shown in the screenshot.
+51. After deselecting ‘Display title and subtitle’ for all images, **resize** and **rearrange** the top images tiles as shown in the screenshot.
 Resize the logo to 1x1 size; resize other vertical tiles to 2x1 size.

 	![Resize and Rearrange.](media/report-6.png)